Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * 5. Configuring the "Islandora Settings" for a webform
 * 6. Configuring the "Islandora Ingest" field mapping of a webform
 * 7. Configuring the "Simple Text Related Item MODS form" (XML form)
-* 8. Enabling Islandora webforms on only certain objects

 ***